 It focuses on projects that promote innovation in both temporary and longer term greening techniques for vacant and derelict land sites.

-The following local authorities will receive funding of £9.444 million in 2018 to 2019, reflecting the extent of vacant and derelict land in these areas and levels of deprivation:
+For 2022 to 2023, five local authorities will receive a share of £7.605m reflecting the extent of vacant and derelict land in these areas and levels of deprivation.
+These local authorities are: